 Underlying all this, though, is the marketing platform that provides landing pages, and email marketing, along with a respectable amount of automation, to help ensure that your communications and marketing are working well.
 So after a chat with customers or colleagues via a link in an email or even a chat button on a landing page, you can follow up automatically with emails for responses and even upsell as required.

-While the Free tier has only 500 contacts, the cheapest paid tier for GetResponse allows for up to 1,000 subscribers.
+While the Free tier has only 500 contacts, the cheapest paid tier for GetResponse allows for up to 1,000 subscribers- and grows with your needs up to 100,000.
 For more subscribers, the price then rises according to the number of people you need to reach.
-At any level of tier, even Free, there is an unlimited monthly number of email sends supported.
+At any level of tier, even Free, there is an unlimited generous monthly number of email sends supported.

-While costs may appear somewhat steep in comparison to other providers, be aware that this presumes a single main user and is charged only to that, rather than all users being charged on a monthly basis as some other providers do, making it potentially more price competitive.
+While costs may appear somewhat steep in comparison to other providers, be aware that this presumes a single main user and is charged only to that, rather than all users being charged on a monthly basis as some other providers do, making it potentially more price competitive depending on the number of users on the plan.
 Furthermore, the inclusion of other marketing tools makes this a potentially powerful platform for users that can leverage these functions.

 Read our full GetResponse review.